SrinandanKota/Algorithms/WebCrawler/README.md

 This method will

 1. Extract only wiki links.
 I.e. only links that are of form /wiki/XXXXX.
-Only extract links that appear after the first occurrence of the html tag
+Only extract links that appear after the first occurrence of the html tag for indicating a pargaraph.
-<p> or (<P>).
 2. not extract any wiki link that contain the characters \#" or \:".
 3. The order in which the links in the returned array list will be exactly the same order in which they appear in doc.